 - Their food can be scraps from your fridge

 You can find snails in the garden most of the time.
 In our previous house, we didn’t find a snail once (and we actively look for creepy crawlies) but as soon as we added a veggie garden it was almost like it was an open invitation for snails to visit us.
 We usually find ours tucked up under a lettuce leaf.

 What you need to keep snails

-It’s important the enclosure provides good amount of ventilation.
-Snails don’t mind a bit of humidity but they do still need fresh air too.
+It’s important the enclosure provides a good amount of ventilation.
+Snails don’t mind a bit of humidity but they do need fresh air.
 This is the enclosure I use with most of my children’s pet critters.

 Home and other furnishings